C5+1: 2021

 On January 7, the governments of the United States, Kazakhstan, and Uzbekistan, announced the creation of the Central Asia Investment Partnership to be implemented through the C5+1.
 The U.S. International Development Finance Corporation, Astana International Financial Centre, and the Ministry of Investments and Foreign Trade of Uzbekistan, plan to raise one billion dollars over the next five years to support the advancement of private-sector-led growth and increase economic connectivity within Central Asia and the broader region to help the countries recover from the economic impact of the COVID-19 pandemic.

 The first summit took place on April 23, 2021, during a virtual meeting with the foreign ministers and Secretary of State Antony Blinken.
 The participants welcomed the U.S. proposal for a future meeting of the group with U.S. Special Presidential Envoy for Climate John Kerry.
 While noting the importance of the C5+1 working groups on economic issues, environment and energy, and security, and agreed the C5+1 working groups will continue to meet regularly, including later in 2021, at the expert level to prepare decisions for future high-level dialogue meetings.
 The next meeting with Uzbekistan hosting in July will review the program of work adopted in 2020 and adjust it as necessary.
 And lastly, the ministers and the secretary agreed to meet again by the end of the year.

 The next summit took place from July 15 to 16 in Tashkent, Uzbekistan, the first in-person summit since 2019.
-The United States was represented by Elizabeth Sherwood-Randall, where she and the foreign ministers discussed among the usual issues of concern, including the U.S. pullout from Afganhistan expected by August 31.
+The United States was represented by Elizabeth Sherwood-Randall, where she and the foreign ministers discussed among the usual issues of concern, including the U.S. pullout from Afghanistan expected by August 31.

+2025

+On November 6, U.S. President Donald Trump welcomed the leaders of five Central Asian countries to the White House, marking the first time the presidents of Central Asian nations had visited Washington, D.C. together.
+Trump and officials from Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan held bilateral meetings in the Oval Office before a working dinner.
+During the meeting, the two sides reached a deal on critical minerals and connectivity, the U.S. and Uzbekistan reached a trade agreement, and Kazakhstan joined the Abraham Accords.
+Trump hails Central Asian leaders after White House meeting to forge critical mineral ties.